1l2p/todolist/README.md

 # todolister

 A small shell script that scans a folder of text files and copies any line that contains the "@todo" string into a new text file.
 Adds links to other notes, using NVAlt internal link conventions.
+I'm not great at shell scripts and there are probably many ways to do this more elegantly (but then, that's what pull requests are for, right?).
+Would love to hear from other folks how to improve this.

-Created to work with NVAlt on OSX, http://brettterpstra.com/projects/nvalt/
+I made this to work with NVAlt, which I use for *everything*, on OSX, http://brettterpstra.com/projects/nvalt/

 Installation instructions
 * Update the shell script to specify your notes folder, your preferred file ending, and output file name